angularpi/twitter-module/README.md

 # twitter-module
-<strong>Objective:</strong> Write the build blocks of a twitter bot to be used in other apps and scripts.
+<strong>Objective:</strong> Write the build block of a twitter bot to be used in other apps and scripts.

 <strong>Approach:</strong> Use the tweepy library (see reference in this <a href="http://www.tweepy.org/">link</a>)